-Redwood Region RISE ("the Collaborative"), is a coalition of over 130 organizations and counting, coming together to pursue the California Jobs First goal of embracing a new approach to economic development that seeks to center disadvantaged communities as part of California's transition to a clean energy, carbon neutral economy, creating good-paying jobs and prosperous communities for all.
-Governed collaboratively and driven by participatory design and research, the Collaborative is completing its planning phase, during which it accomplished two major goals:
+Redwood Region RISE ("the Collaborative") is a growing coalition of over 150 organizations united in advancing California Jobs First's vision: an inclusive approach to economic development that centers disadvantaged communities in the state's transition to a clean energy, carbon-neutral economy-creating good-paying jobs and thriving communities for all.
+Guided by participatory design and shared governance, the Collaborative completed its Planning Phase (Feb 2023-Sept 2024) and has since entered Implementation (Oct 2024-Sept 2026).
+During Planning, RRRISE achieved two major goals:

-- Constituted the Collaborative- Created five governing bodies- a regionally and sectorally balanced executive body (the Voting Member Block), an Equity Council to guide design and action on inclusivity, a Tribal Planning Table to ensure Tribal representation and priorities are centered, Local Tables surfacing and elevating subregional priorities, and Sector Tables, who crafted the strategies reported on here. - Crafted a Regional Roadmap to guide action- Part one of this Roadmap ("Regional Plan Part I") released in June of 2024, provides a comprehensive data portrait of the region- its economic and social characteristics, current state of public health, workforce, and industries, and its anticipated climate impacts and challenges.
-In this report, Regional Plan Part 2, this data is used to inform development strategies, which the Region will look to enact over the next decade.
+- Constituted the Collaborative Created five governing bodies a regionally and sectorally balanced executive body (the Voting Member Block), an Equity Council to guide design and action on inclusivity, a Tribal Planning Table to ensure Tribal representation and priorities are centered, Local Tables surfacing and elevating subregional priorities, and Sector Tables, who crafted the strategies reported on here. - Crafted a Regional Roadmap to guide action- Part one of this Roadmap ("Regional Plan Part 1") released in June of 2024, and revised in May 2025 provides a comprehensive data portrait of the region- its economic and social characteristics, state of public health, workforce, and industries, and its anticipated climate impacts and challenges.
+In this report, Regional Plan Part 2, this data is used to inform development strategies, which the region looks to enact over the next decade.